 Calvin Klein North America

-Our North American operations, which include revenues generated in the U.S., Canada and Mexico(1), accounted for approximately 55% of our Calvin Klein reported revenues in 2015.
-Product categories that are distributed in North America include men's sportswear and dress furnishings, men's and women's jeanswear, underwear, outerwear, fragrance, accessories, footwear, performance apparel, women's sportswear, dresses, intimates, suits and handbags and items for the home.
-Products are sold by us and our licensing partners, through wholesale customers (in stores and online), through our own network of retail stores, which are primarily located in premium outlet centers, and through our own digital commerce operations.
+Our North American operations, which include revenues generated in the U.S. and Canada, accounted for nearly 50% of our Calvin Klein revenues in 2017.
+Product categories that are distributed in North America include men's sportswear and dress furnishings, men's and women's jeanswear, underwear, outerwear, fragrance, accessories, footwear and performance apparel, women's sportswear, dresses, intimates, suits and handbags and items for the home.
+We believe that the largest growth opportunities in North America exist in men’s jeanswear, accessories and women’s apparel.

 Calvin Klein International

-Calvin Klein's European business accounted for approximately 20% of Calvin Klein's reported revenues in 2015.
-In these countries, we sell CALVIN KLEIN jeanswear, underwear and accessories, and a limited selection of men's CK CALVIN KLEIN apparel (primarily dress furnishings).
-Our store base includes approximately 150 retail stores (full price and outlet locations), approximately 480 concessions and approximately 115 franchisee stores.
-We also operate digital commerce sites across Europe, which ships to nearly 30 countries.Our Calvin Klein Europe business has experienced significant growth over the last several years and we continue to believe that Europe represents the brand’s largest regional opportunity in the near-term.
+Calvin Klein's European business accounted for 28% of Calvin Klein's revenues in 2017.
+In these countries, we sell CALVIN KLEIN jeanswear, underwear and accessories, and a limited selection of men's CK CALVIN KLEIN apparel.
+Our store base includes approximately 200 retail stores (full price and outlet locations), approximately 730 concessions and approximately 150 franchisee stores.
+We also operate calvinklein.com across Europe, which ships to nearly 30 countries.Our Calvin Klein Europe business has experienced significant growth over the last several years and we continue to believe that Europe represents the brand’s largest regional opportunity in the near-term.
 We believe that the largest growth opportunities in Europe are to develop the men’s apparel business, which is in early stages of growth, and introduce women’s apparel in Fall 2018.
 Additionally, there is significant room to expand jeanswear and accessories and launch performancewear in Fall 2018.

-Licensing continues to be a significant component of Calvin Klein's business, as approximately 55% of the brand's global retail sales in 2016 were generated from licensed businesses.
+Licensing continues to be a significant component of Calvin Klein's business, as 54% of the brand's global retail sales in 2017 were generated from licensed businesses.
 Licensing revenues are included in the region in which the products are sold to consumers.
-Calvin Klein's two largest third-party licensees in terms of 2016 global retail sales are:
+Calvin Klein's two largest third-party licensees in terms of 2017 global retail sales were:

-|NORTH AMERICA (1)||TOTAL STORES:||~200|
+|NORTH AMERICA (1)||TOTAL STORES:||~190|

 |EUROPE (2)||TOTAL STORES:||~1,090|

 |LATIN AMERICA (3)||TOTAL STORES:||~100|

 |ASIA PACIFIC (4)||TOTAL STORES:||~2,380|

 Our Tommy Hilfiger business consists of two reportable segments: Tommy Hilfiger North America and Tommy Hilfiger International.